knowledgecode/velvet/README.md

 # Velvet
-A JavaScript library for DOM animation as smooth as Velvet, which was inspired by [Velocity](http://julian.com/research/velocity/) and [jQuery Transit](http://ricostacruz.com/jquery.transit/).
+A JavaScript library for DOM animations as smooth as Velvet, which was inspired by [Velocity](http://julian.com/research/velocity/) and [jQuery Transit](http://ricostacruz.com/jquery.transit/).

 ## TL;DR
 See [demo](https://knowledgecode.github.io/velvet/) page.

 ## Features
-- **Animation with JavaScript**
+- **Animations with JavaScript**
 It's a sort of manipulator to easily manipulate an element's transform property with JavaScript.
 You can freely **_play_**, **_pause_** and **_reverse_** the animation.

 - **Web Animations API**